succinctlabs/sp1/book/generating-proofs/prover-network/usage.md

 ### Skip simulation

 To skip the simulation step and directly submit the program for proof generation, you can set the `SKIP_SIMULATION` environment variable to `true`.
-This will save some time if you are sure that your program is correct.
-If your program panics, the proof will fail and ProverClient will panic.
+This will save some time, if you are sure that your program is correct.
+If your program panics, the proof will fail, and ProverClient will also panic.

 ### Use NetworkProver directly